 Problem Cause and Action The system cannot start from the PC Card.
 To start from the PC Card, do as follows: Start the ThinkPad Configuration program.
-Click on the UltraslimBay () button.
-Remove the check mark from the Enable Hot/Warm Swapping of UltraslimBay check box by clicking on it.
+Click on the UltraBay II () button.
+Remove the check mark from the Enable Hot/Warm Swapping of UltraBay II check box by clicking on it.
 Click on OK.
 Make sure that the correct system resources are being used for the PC Card.
 ATA: IRQ 15 I/O 170-177h, 376h Note: The secondary IDE should be disabled.
 RPL (Token Ring): IRQ 9 Memory: D6000-DBFFFh I/O A20-A23h RPL (Ethernet): IRQ 5 Memory D2000-D7FFFh I/O 300-31Fh The PC Card is installed and configured, but it does not work.
-Modem card: Make sure all settings in the "Modem Control" panel and in your communication application correspond and are correct.
+Modem card : Make sure all settings in the "Modem Control" panel and in your communication application correspond and are correct.
 SCSI card: Make sure the correct driver for the SCSI card is installed.
 Note: SCSI cards can be inserted while you are operating your computer; however, it is recommended that you insert them at boot time.
 Network card: Make sure all network components are correctly installed.
 Combo card : Make sure the correct driver for the Combo card is installed.
 Restart the system, and then insert the Combo card.

-Problem Cause and Action The computer is Your computer limits the processor speed on battery operation to save battery disconnected from the life; however, some network cards do not allow processor control.
-Do as network when it attempts follows: to accesses using a PC 1.
+Problem Cause and Action The computer is disconnected from the network when it attempts to accesses using a PC Card on battery operation.
+Your computer limits the processor speed on battery operation to save battery life; however, some network cards do not allow processor control.
+Do as follows: 1.
 Click on Start .
-Card on battery operation.
-Move the cursor to Settings ; then click on Control Panel .
+2. Move the cursor to Settings ; then click on Control Panel .
 3. Double-click on the ThinkPad Configuration icon.
-4. Click on Power Management.
+4. Click on Power Management .
 The "Power Management Properties" window appears.
 5. Click on the Power Mode tab.
-Make sure Battery is selected in the Power Source list box.
+6. Make sure Battery is selected in the Power Source list box.
 If it is not, select Battery.
 7. Click on the Customized radio button.
 8. Select Maximize in the Processor speed list box under Setting details.
 9. Click on OK to apply the change.